superluminar-io/statista-cdk-workshop/docs/labs/lab_3/1_hands_on.md

 # This command fails, please read on.
 ```

-Again, the creation of a RDS database takes roughly 10 minutes, so feel free to grab a coffee in the meantime.
+The creation of a RDS database takes roughly 10 minutes, so feel free to grab a coffee in the meantime.

 After the deployment of this new stack is complete, check if you can find the database in the AWS console.
 How is it configured?
 In which subnets is it running in?
 Does it have a security group?

-## Todo Service on localhost and Todo Database on AWS - IaC edition
+## Connect the Todo Service with the Database on AWS

 Now, with the new database, we should update the database configuration in the `todo-service/database.ts` file.